Fensterbank/react-soundboard/README.md

 Setup
 -----

-1. Upload the files
+1. Upload the files.
-2. Place sound files (preferably .ogg files) in the `/assets/sounds/`-directory
+2. Place sound files (preferably .ogg files) in the `assets/sounds/`-directory.
 3. Copy `assets/config.json.example` to `assets/config.json` and adjust to your needs.
-4. Have fun clicking around
+4. Serve `assets/` and have fun clicking around.

 Bug?
 Feature idea?
 ------------------

-Feel free to fork, I'd be glad to merge a pull request. ;-)
+Feel free to fork, I'd be glad to merge a pull request. ;)